Aswin-dm/retail_orders_etl/README.md

-Data Extraction

-Retrieved the dataset from Kaggle using the Kaggle API.

-Data Transformation (Python & Pandas)

-Handled missing values and duplicates.

-Standardized date and categorical columns.

-Created new calculated fields for better insights (e.g., revenue, profit margin, order categories).

-Data Loading (ETL)

-Loaded the transformed dataset into SQL Server using SQLAlchemy + PyODBC.

-Structured the data into relational tables for efficient querying.

-Analysis (SQL Server)

-Ran SQL queries to uncover business insights, such as:

-Top-selling products and categories

-Sales trends over time

-Regional performance comparisons

-🛠️ Tech Stack

-Python (Pandas, SQLAlchemy, Jupyter Notebook)
+#retail_orders_etl
+A complete end-to-end data engineering project that extracts retail order data from Kaggle, transforms it using Python, and loads it into SQL Server for advanced business intelligence analysis.

+#project overview
+The goal of this project is to build a robust ETL pipeline to handle messy retail data.
+By automating the extraction and cleaning process, the project provides a structured SQL environment to query key performance indicators (KPIs) like profit margins and sales trends.

+#Tech stack
+  Language: Python 3.x

+  Libraries: Pandas, SQLAlchemy, PyODBC

-SQL Server (T-SQL for analysis)
+  Database: Microsoft SQL Server (T-SQL)

-Kaggle API (dataset extraction)
+  Source: Kaggle API

-📊 Dataset

-Retail Orders Dataset (from Kaggle) – includes order details, customer info, and sales records.
+  Environment: Jupyter Notebook